 - To make this a gluten-free version use gluten-free flour.

-- If the sauce is too thick you can use milk or chicken broth 1 tbsp at a time.
+- If the sauce is too thick you can use milk or chicken broth 1 tablespoon at a time.

-- Alternatively, if the sauce is too thin, you can mix in 1 tbsp of flour in 2 tbsp of cold milk and add that to the soup.
+- Alternatively, if the sauce is too thin, you can mix in 1 tablespoon of flour in 2 tablespoon of cold milk and add that to the soup.

 - For a creamier soup, you can swap out the low-fat milk for whole milk or heavy cream.